 One of the most common anti-aging myths is that acne will go away with age.
 People tend to think puberty is the only moment that acne shows on your skin.
 But this concept is proven to be false as acne can happen even when you grow older.

 Women during menopause are very likely to experience acne due to the fluctuation of hormones.
 The male hormone androgen increases the sebum production in the oil glands and causes dead skin cells that lead to clogged pores and blemishes.
-To cope with menopause and hormone changing conditions, you can get help with Bio-Identical Hormone Replacement Therapy (BHRT) and Testosterone Therapy that Yunique Medical provides.
+To cope with menopause and hormone changing conditions, you can get help with Bio-Identical Hormone Replacement Therapy (BHRT) and Testosterone Therapy that YM provides.

 The More Water You Drink, the Better